-Unfortunately, if we did a definitive check on every domain name that we generated, the site would be extremely slow.
-On top of that, the domain registries would ban our servers, so we couldn't offer our service to anyone.
-This is why we double-check that the name is available before we forward you to SiteGround.
+Unfortunately, if we did a final check on every domain name we generated, the site would run at a glacial pace.
+On top of that, the domain registries would ban our servers..

 You’ll likely find more of this occurring with country code domain extensions like .in.
-In many countries, the domain registries, which are the official authority on whether a domain is available to register, do not give the public access to official lists of registered domains.
+In many countries, the domain registries don't give the public access to official lists of registered domains.

 There are two main search options.
 I like to call them untargeted (one-word) and targeted (two-word) searches.

 Untargeted one-word searches are the best way to start.
-When you enter one word, we'll add a generic list of popular words to return new domain name ideas.
-For example, if you wanted to start a frozen yogurt company and searched for "yogurt," you'd get names like "YogurtTV" and "ShopYogurt."
-You'll find some helpful domain names in here, but you'll notice that many of them are less relevant to the frozen yogurt company.
+If you enter one word, we'll add a generic list of popular words to return new domain name ideas.
+For example, if you wanted to start a bakery and searched "bakery," you'd get names like "BakeryTV" and "SpiceBakery."
+You'll find some great domain names here, but you'll notice that many of them are less relevant to the bakery.

-Targeted two-word searches allow you to narrow down your results.
-When you enter "frozen yogurt", we'll either substitute new related words for either "frozen" or "yogurt" in each domain name we return.
+Targeted two-word searches allow you to narrow your results.
+Let's use the search "delicious bakery" as an example.
+In the results, we'll substitute new related words for either "delicious" or "bakery" in each name.
 The substituted words are related to the original keywords.
-As an example, you'll see names like "NorthYogurt" and "FrozenDip," which are much more relevant to a frozen yogurt company.
+For example, you'll see names like "TasteBakery" and "DeliciousCafe," which are much more relevant to a bakery.

-One other important note is that if you don't put a space in between your keywords, you won't get any keyword substitutions.
-Searching "frozen yogurt" will get you the results in the "targeted" paragraph above, while searching "frozenyogurt" will get you results like "FrozenyogurtTV" and "ShopFrozenyogurt."
+One important note is that you won't get keyword substitutions if you don't put a space between your keywords.
+Searching "delicious bakery" will get you the results in the "targeted" paragraph above.
+Searching "deliciousbakery" will get you results like "DeliciousBakeryTV" and "SpiceDeliciousBakery."

-If you run a few searches on the site, you'll start to get the hang of using it, and your searches will naturally begin to become more targeted.
+If you run a few searches on the site, you'll start to get the hang of using it.
+Over time, your searches will begin to become more targeted.

 Good question!
 These were the main factors:

-Domain names are unique, one-of-a-kind assets that are in extremely high demand.
+Domain names are unique, one-of-a-kind assets that are in high demand worldwide.
 On average, there are 18 million domain names registered each year (almost 50,000 per day).
-In total, there are more domain names registered than there are people in the United States!
+In total, there are more registered domain names than there are people in the United States!

 Great domain names become harder and harder to find by the day.
-Please keep in mind that many people are searching, and someone else may think of the same domain name idea.
-If you see a domain name you like, it’s good practice to secure it as soon as you can.
+Please keep in mind that many people are searching, and someone may think of the same domain name idea.
+If you see a domain name you like, it’s a good idea to secure it as soon as you can.

 We’d love to hear from you!
-Please feel free to get in touch using this email address.
+Please feel free to email us at INFO at NAMEBOUNCE dot COM.